-E-books can be accessed both on and off-campus.
-Find the required book on the Library catalogue and follow the "Queen's Online Resource (Queen's Staff and Students Only)" link.
+E-books can be accessed both on campus and from home.
+Find the required book on the Library catalogue and follow the "Full text through QConnect" link.
 You may be asked to log in with your QUB ID card details.

 If the library doesn't hold a book or e-book, which you would like to read - or there are not enough copies - please let your subject librarian know.

 Your subject librarian will consider every book / e-book purchase suggestion and, if appropriate, the book will be ordered for the library.
 We will keep you informed about the outcome of your book suggestion.